Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 \subsection{Constraint Programming Matheuristic}

 The local search performs generally well, but it sometimes struggles to minimize the degeneracy of highly-utilized instances.
-We demonstrate this using \cref{fig:mh-figures} evaluating the local search on a set of more difficult instances.
-In \cref{fig:mh-curves}, each curve shows the degeneracy of the best-known solution of instance as the local search progresses.
-We see that local search did not converge for several instances.
-However, in other cases, the local search rapidly decreased the degeneracy and stagnated for the rest of the experiment.
+We demonstrate this using \cref{fig:mh-figures} (specific results are discussed in \cref{sec:exp-feas,sec:exp-math}).
+In \cref{fig:mh-curves}, each curve shows the degeneracy of the best-found solution of each instance as the local search progresses.
+We see that the local search did not converge for several instances in a given time.
+However, in other cases, the local search rapidly decreased the degeneracy and stagnated with non-zero degeneracy for the rest of the experiment.